explodinglabs/explodinglabs.github.io/docs/_posts/2021-03-09-composition.markdown

 ![composition-full](/assets/composition-full.png)
 {: refdef}

-Then we solve each problem, zooming in to focus on a single arrow, ignoring everything else.
+We solve each problem, zooming in to focus on a single arrow, ignoring everything else.

 {:refdef: style="text-align: center; margin: 20px 0;"}